n1syyy/test-task/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `config.example.php` file and rename it to `config.php`
+To run this project, you will need to edit the following environment variables values in your `config.example.php` file and rename it to `config.php`

 `API_URL`